 1. Golden Sammy

-That a Golden Sammy is a sweet and family-oriented dog should come as no surprise.
+The fact that a Golden Sammy is a sweet, family-oriented dog should come as no surprise.
 Both parent breeds are known for their even tempers and gentle demeanors.
+They likely won’t show any aggression and would make terrible guard dogs.

 But with such thick coats, these dogs aren’t likely to enjoy warmer climates.
-So if you do live somewhere warmer, be sure to keep your Golden Sammy hydrated and try to limit their exposure to high temperatures.
+So if you do live somewhere warmer, be sure to keep your Golden Sammy hydrated at all times.
+Also, going for a walk mid-day may not be a good idea.

 2. Petite Golden Retriever

 Despite already having two names to go by, Petite Golden Retrievers are still quite rare.
+After all, there won’t be many breeders trying to cross a Golden Retriever with a spaniel.
 Things like origin (place and date), and temperament aspects are both a bit hazy.

 3. Golden Rottie Retriever

-There is always room for variation in a hybrid, but odds are you’ll end up with a dog that is equal parts mellow and ready to play.
-Either way, the Golden Rottie will make an excellent Golden mix.
+There is always room for variation in a Golden Retriever mix, but odds are you’ll end up with a dog that is equal parts mellow and ready to play.
+They may also inherit the territorial instincts from the Rottweiler.
+Either way, a Golden Rottie will make an excellent pet.

 RECOMMENDED: 29 Radiant Rottweiler Mixes